 Through hands-on education, SIA helps people better understand their bodies and health concerns.
 Melinda is not a medical doctor and cannot/does not diagnose any conditions, rather she aims to help people understand and work through their diagnoses.
 When there is no diagnosis, SIA can help locate sources of pain or limitation and potentially offer suggestions and/or resources toward reworking these patterns.
 There is no medical license in Ohio that covers this scope of practice.

-Dr. Cooksey has over a decade of experience teaching college-level, cadaver-based, regional and systems-based anatomy, physiology and histology.
-She has logged over 3000 hours prosecting cadavers for use in teaching programs, undergraduate courses, and continuing education curricula.
+With over a decade of experience teaching college-level, cadaver-based, regional and systems-based anatomy, physiology and histology, she has logged over 3000 hours prosecting cadavers for use in teaching programs, undergraduate courses, and continuing education curricula.

 Melinda works with clients privately and teaches various aspects of applied anatomy and SIA to individual practitioners, professional groups, and out in the community.
 She is passionate about helping people find thoughtful teams of providers to help streamline individualized paths toward complete healing.
 Melinda enjoys helping people build integrative health networks for themselves and thrives from collaborations with other practitioners, teachers and clinicians.